Colts’ Jacoby Brissett is latest starting QB to get hurt

 In the Panthers’ victory over the Titans, Carolina cornerback James Bradberry injured his groin late in the game and did not return.
 Tennessee cornerback Malcolm Butler injured his left wrist late in the first half, ending his day.

 Dolphins rookie receiver Preston Williams caught two touchdown passes as Miami beat the Jets for its first win of the season, but his day ended in pain when he hurt a knee in the fourth quarter and was carted off the field.
-Williams also suffered a right wrist injury in the third quarter but returned to the field.
+Williams had returned after suffered a right wrist injury in the third quarter.

 For the Jets, safety Jamal Adams was evaluated for a possible head injury, running back Ty Montgomery was shaken up when he ran into Dolphins punter Matt Haack, and defensive lineman Steve McLendon injured a shoulder in the second half.